 Tien Chinese › Heaven

-Three treasures › Also known as the three jewels of Buddhism, namely Gautama Buddha, the Dharma, and the community (sangha)
+Three jewels, three treasures › The three jewels of Buddhism are Gautama Buddha, the Dharma, and the community (sangha)

 Tummo Tibetan › A yogic practice which results in bodily heat being generated.
 Practising hermits of the Tibetan Kargya sect practice to get such control.
 Deep breathing forms part of the practice.
 There are also psychic effects of it.
 Tummo is taught as one part of the six yogas of the Indian yogi and Buddhist scholar Naropa.
 One of best known practitioners of Tummo was perhaps Milarepa.